 Other SEO factors

-AMP will no longer be a requirement for the Top Stories carousel in mobile search after the update, meaning that pages which meet the Core Web Vitals criteria will be eligible for inclusion, with Core Web Vitals impacting ranking in a similar way to normal search.
+AMP will no longer be a requirement for the Top Stories carousel in mobile search after the update, meaning all pages which meet the Google News content policies will be eligible for inclusion, with Core Web Vitals impacting ranking in a similar way to normal search.

 What is yet to be confirmed?

 There are still a number of assumptions we are making, which are yet to be confirmed by Google:

 - URLs are grouped for the purposes of the ranking signal, and origin summary used for new / ungrouped URLs.
 Can we control this grouping?
 It sometimes does not follow seemingly logical patterns (e.g. PDP and PLPs grouped together)